rochalusca/RPI_AP/README.md

 ## RPI Wireless Access Point(wlan0) + Fixed IP(eth0)
 [EN]
 This script configures your Raspberry Pi 3 model B+ with a fixed IP and as a Access Point.
+Tested with a release of Raspbian GNU/Linux Kernal version 4.14.79-v7+.

 ## Features: